ruuda/blog/posts/the-numeric-type-alignment-chart.md

 It’s not a research language
-intended to explore the cutting edge of configuration systems, it’s a practical tool that should be readable even by people who haven’t seen it before.
+intended to explore the cutting edge of configuration systems, it’s a practical tool that people who haven’t seen it before should be able to pick up quickly.
 It should be obvious and unsurprising, so 1.0 can’t be an int.